The gift of food is often the greatest gift to receive.

 Sharing a meal with another, whether the person is ill, homebound, grief-stricken, or has a newborn baby (would that be “all of the above”?), is a perfect act of service for another mother to undertake.
 Besides that, delivering the meal gets everybody out of the house and often affords a little face-to-face interaction with another adult, a nice perk.

 On the other hand, making a meal to share is something that anyone of any age or status can do, and sharing a homemade meal is truly a gesture of love and kindness.

-I’ve been a mom for six years now, and I’m certain I’ve taken dozens of meals (a hundred?) to other new moms and people in need.
+I’ve been a mom for many years now, and I’m certain I’ve taken dozens of meals (maybe hundreds?) to other new moms and people in need.
 Our moms’ Bible study always organizes meals for new moms, so that outlet alone can keep me busy.
 At one point a few years ago, I knew sixteen pregnant women at one time!

 I’m definitely in the stage of life where I have the opportunity to serve my God and my friends by sharing the gift of real food.